- Red Hat Enterprise Linux 6.x to Red Hat Enterprise Linux 7

 Red Hat Enterprise Linux for Power, big endian

 Red Hat Enterprise Linux for IBM z Systems

-- How do I do in-place upgrading from the latest Red Hat Enterprise Linux 6 to the latest Red Hat Enterprise Linux 7?
+- How do I perform an in-place upgrade from the latest Red Hat Enterprise Linux 6 to the latest Red Hat Enterprise Linux 7?

-Latest Red Hat Enterprise Linux 6: Before upgrading to the latest RHEL 7, you must start with RHEL 6 and update your system to have the latest RHEL 6 packages installed.
-(This is covered in the procedure below.)
+Latest Red Hat Enterprise Linux 6: Before upgrading to the latest RHEL 7, start with RHEL 6 and update your system to have the latest RHEL 6 packages installed.
+This is described in the procedure below.

 Limited package groups: The upgrade process handles only the following package groups and packages: Minimal (@minimal), Base (@base), Web Server (@web-server), DHCP Server, File Server (@nfs-server), and Print Server (@print-server).
 Although upgrades of other packages and groups are not supported, in some cases, packages can be uninstalled from the RHEL 6 system and reinstalled on the upgraded RHEL 7 system without a problem.
-SEE TABLE BELOW.
+See the table below.

 The supported use cases for upgrading RHEL 6 to RHEL 7:

 |Source to Upgrade||The latest RHEL 6.X||Any older version of RHEL 6 than the latest 6.X|